Moodle: Quiz - Basic Guide

 Calculated

-Calculated questions are math questions like numerical questions that allow for variation of the values in the question by drawing from a dataset.
+Calculated questions are math questions that, like numerical questions, allow for variation in the values in the question by drawing from a dataset.

 Important settings: